Skip to Content

 • Benebone Real Bacon Durable Wishbone Dog Chew Toy is good for the aggressive chewer that your German Shepherd puppy can be.
 It gives your puppy a good grip from the wishbone shape and is durable.
 Your puppy can chew the same bone for weeks while getting real flavor and nutrition from the real bacon used to make the toy.
 You have a choice of various sizes to choose from as your pup grows.

-Destructive Chewing in Adult German Shepherds
+Destructive Chewing in Adult Dogs

 When your German Shepherd is an adult, excessive chewing is no longer just that; it also becomes highly destructive.
 Different causes make your furry friend chew destructively on couches, surfaces, and shoes.
 These include: